Briefly describe your daily job duties.

 Along with the “Live Fearless Foundation,” I have created an online blog and podcast named “The Fearless Files,” dedicated to encouraging EVERYONE to find comfort outside of their comfort zone!
 And in June of 2021, I will go onto compete for the title of Miss Texas!

 As a person who stutters, share the most challenging part of your job.

 As a public speaker and stutterer, maintaining confidence consistently is by far the most challenging aspect of my job!
 As cliché as it sounds, I question myself, my skillset, and my own capabilities often!
 Each time, I remind myself how important it is to recognize, that as individuals we are allowed to be a work in progress and a finished product at the same time!
 Celebrate how far you have come, while continuing to grow into the person you aspire to be!

 Did you self-disclose your stuttering during the job hiring process?

 I began competing in the Miss America Organization when I was 14 years old.
 At the time, I did NOT disclose my stutter when competing, but my nerves in the high stress environment got the best of me, and I stuttered throughout the competition!
-After 2 years of competing, hiding behind my speech impediment, I became conscious of the fact that stuttering was and is the quality that makes me unique!
+After 2 years of competing, hiding behind my speech difference, I became conscious of the fact that stuttering was and is the quality that makes me unique!
 Instead of concealing my “secret,” I sought to change the stereotype behind stuttering and created a social impact initiative in an effort to encourage everyone to embrace their OWN challenges and turn them into success stories!